Vegan Peanut Butter Flapjacks

 As I said, these flapjacks are pretty simple with just 5 ingedients.
 Here’s what you’ll need to make them:

-- Peanut butter: The most important ingredient!
+Peanut butter.
+The most important ingredient!
 The peanut butter adds flavour and if you use crunchy peanut butter, it adds a little more texture too.
+Crunchy or smooth will work fine.

-- Vegan butter: Provides the familiar buttery flavour, extra chewiness and prevents the peanut butter from totally overpowering the flavour and drying out the flapjacks.
-I used Vitalite which is more of a margarine style but a block vegan butter such as Stork baking block will work too.
+Vegan margarine.
+Provides the familiar buttery flavour, extra chewiness and prevents the peanut butter from totally overpowering the flavour and drying out the flapjacks.
+Make sure to use the spreadable vegan ‘butter’, not the block.
+I used Vitalite.

-- Brown sugar: Provides sweetness and keeps them nice and soft.
+Brown sugar.
+Provides sweetness and keeps them nice and soft.
+I recommend using soft light brown sugar for these flapjacks.

 What kind of peanut butter is best to use?